How many steps should I walk per day?

 Aerobic steps are the physical exercise that helps us stay healthy.
 Aerobic steps are counted separately when walking more than 60 steps per minute and more than 10 minutes continuously.
 If a rest of less than 1 minute is taken after a continuous walk for more than 10 minutes, this will be regarded as part of a “continuous walk.”

 How do I view the different measurements on my pedometer?

 Press the MODE button to select the type of measurement you want to see (steps, distance, calories burned, etc.).
 Then press the MEM button to view the results (days 1-7) in memory.
 The display will change with each press of the MEM button.

 The average number of aerobic steps per minute is displayed.
 The faster you walk, the more calories you will burn.

 Why does the screen on my pedometer go blank?

 After 5 minutes with no button being pressed, the display will automatically go off.
 This means your pedometer is in the Battery Saving Mode to help extend the battery life.
 However, the unit still continues to count your steps.
 Simply press the MEM, SET or MODE button to activate the display again.

 Depending on which pedometer model you have, the device will begin to delete the older measurement results first to make room for the new measurements.
-Make sure you transfer your data regularly at Omron Fitness.
+Make sure you transfer your data regularly at Omron Wellness.

 Our Health Management Software works with the HJ-720ITC and HJ-720FFP pedometers and is compatible with PC computers with Windows® 7, Vista, XP and 2000.
 Click here for instructions and tips on getting started.